DEX Vs CEX: Which Crypto Exchange Is Best?

 — Decentralized exchanges give you self-custody of your crypto, allowing you to trade from your own wallet and retain control of your private keys.
 But their interface can be tricky to understand, and liquidity can be an issue.

 — DEX or CEX – which one do you need?
-Here, we help you understand.
+Here, let us help you understand.

 So you’re looking to swap your crypto, but you keep reading about different exchanges and have no idea where to start: DEX or CEX?
-What on earth is the difference?!
-Read on – we have your back.
+What on earth is the difference?

 Let’s jump in!